Ambrevar/Project-Euler/README.md

 * Some problem solutions are not an algorithm but merely a mathematical derivation (also known as a "pen and paper" solution).

-* Code should be clear and short.
+* Code should be short and clear.

 * Focus on the algorithm, avoid language implementation-specific optmization.
 Hardware-specific optimizations are usually discarded, although some of them,